cacophony-wj/LeS/README.md

 ## SexLab SE is still **beta!** It is still buggy!

-Before posting a question to Discord, look at [Troubleshooting](https://github.com/cacophony-wj/LeS/blob/master/TROUBLESHOOTING.md).
+Before asking a question, look at [Troubleshooting](https://github.com/cacophony-wj/LeS/blob/master/TROUBLESHOOTING.md).
 Many common questions are answered there.

 # Number One Rule: This List Is Customizable

 Your kinks are a very private thing.
-I have given up trying to yield to all comers and simply provided several ways to initiate dialog sex with the highest quality and most frequently updated animations: _Billyy's_ and _Babo's_.
+As opposed to piling together a modlist for every possible fetish, I have created a fun list for myself with beautiful characters and easy ways to initiate dialog sex with the highest quality and most frequently updated animations.
 The systems are kept intentionally light to ensure SexLab is as stable as it can be and to allow for greater compatibility with user additions.
 The patches are individual to each mod, there are no merges and the zPatchers can be easily disabled, allowing for almost anything to be added or removed.

-# Light But Sexy
+# Light in All

 All of the base textures in this list are at either 512 or 1K.
 The detailed textures only focus on things you will be looking at up close: the PC, his or her partners, other NPCs, monsters, and gear.
 Even then, they top out at 2K, with the exception of human skin textures and a couple of _very_ large creature types that only show in small numbers.
 What this means for you is that this list, inspired by _Serenity_ and _Equanimity_, will probably suit you very well if your PC is a bit behind the times.
 On the other hand, if you want to crank out a Skyrim SE list at ridiculous resolutions such as 1440p or 2160p (true 4K), you will be able to do that and still average 20fps at worst and 40fps most of the time.
 If you come from the console world, you will be right at home, especially due to the steps I have taken in the next section.

+# Light But Sexy

+I'm boring.
+While fiddling around with wild and wacky fetishes can be fun, it's more an academic exercise with me, as in, how far can I push this until everything breaks?
+(I think every LL modder goes through this.)
+Eventually I got tired of it and made a sexy list you can actually play Skyrim with.
+So this modlist doesn't have any crazy stuff.
+No trolls or werewolves.
+No bondage gear.
+No sex slaves or boob milk.
+No ladies sprouting man parts to peg a fella.
+I also don't think these fetishes are worth the performance loss, instability, and save corruption that often follows.
+You know what I do like?
+Hot dudes and babes dual wielding greatswords and wiping out bandit camps to metal music and then making passionate love in the grass.
+Think _Heavy Metal_ without the sci-fi bits and also totally uncensored.

 # Designed for a controller

 I like dodging.
 I like dual-wielding.
 I like inverted controls.
 I like these things best with a controller.
 So _Licentia_ is intended to be used with a controller first and foremost.
 If you come from the console world this list will suit you well.
-If you are of the hive and insist that all games be played with the superior M+KB, simply disable everything under the _Controller_ section of the modlist's left pane -- it won't hurt anything.
+If you prefer to play with mouse and keyboard, simply disable everything under the _Controller_ section of the modlist's left pane -- it won't hurt anything.

 #  Admiring Yourself

-For those who want to experience "POV" (point-of-view) scenes or to play primarily in first person, Immersive First Person View is included.
+For those who want to experience "POV" (point-of-view) scenes, _Immersive First Person View_ is included.
 It's a little wonky, so it's disabled by default.
 Ensure you're in first person mode (F key by default, click the right stick for the controller) and press _NUMPAD 0_ to enable it.
 Then press F / R3 again and look downward.
 Should work tolerably well for POV scenes (maybe a bit of clipping) except for animations where the actors are _really_ close to each other.

 **You cannot switch to third person anymore without deactivating IFPV with _NUMPAD 0_!**

 To _disable IFPV_ once you have enabled it, ensure that you **can** see your body when you look downward, then press _NUMPAD 0_.
 You will automatically switch to a third person view.
 Once more the _F_ or _R3_ buttons will return to its default function, as will the scroll wheel.

+Note that _IFPV_ is _not_ recommended for general gameplay due to incompatible animations I have installed.
+If you leave it on all the time, you will see your shoulders rotating when you run.
+It is recommendeed to only switch to the _IFPV_ camera for a "POV" scene.

+If you wish to use the _IFPV_ camera as a replacement for Skyrim's vanilla camera (for example, so you can see your own body in an immersive fashion), I recommend you _uncheck_ the mod _Realistic Animations Project - Movement_ in Mod Organizer's left pane.
+This will _disable_ the "360 animations" which allow you to face the camera... you will always walk backward if you pull the left stick toward yourself.

 You can always watch a scene from an external view with SexLab's default freecam available with _NUMPAD 3_.
-Use the mouse to look around and WASD to move your "camera".
+This works _incredibly well_ with a controller as opposed to a mouse, one of the reasons I prefer one for a _SexLab_ list.

 # A Bit of a Note about "Death Alternatives"